tapyu/to-rm-courses/numerical-methods/README.md

 [Approximation][35] of a complicated function by a simple function.
 A function approximation problem asks us to select a function among a well-defined class that closely matches ("approximates") a target function.
 One can distinguish two major classes of function approximation problems:
 - First, for **known** target functions [approximation theory][40] is the branch of numerical analysis that investigates how certain known functions (for example, special functions) can be approximated by a specific class of functions (for example, polynomials or rational functions) that often have desirable properties (inexpensive computation, continuity, integral and limit values, etc.).
 - Second, the target function, call it g, may be **unknown**; instead of an explicit formula, only a set of points of the form $(x, g(x))$ is provided.
-Depending on the structure of the domain and codomain of $g$, several techniques for approximating g may be applicable.
-For example, if $g$ is an operation on the real numbers, techniques of interpolation, extrapolation, regression analysis, and curve fitting can be used.
-If the codomain (range or target set) of g is a finite set, one is dealing with a classification problem instead.
+Depending on the structure of the domain and codomain of $g$, several techniques for approximating $g$ may be applicable.

 Approximation functions are not exposed here.